hitenshKharva/F1-Data-Analysis-with-Azure/README.md

-# F1 Data Analysis with Azure DataBricks
+# F1 Data Analysis with Azure

 ## Problem Statement
 To design and orchestrate a Data Pipeline using Databricks and Azure to perform analysis and visualization on Formula 1 race results.